Yandex Cloud

 • Getting a list of operations in a routing instance

-• Deleting IP prefixes from a routing instance
+• Managing networks and IP prefixes in a routing instance

 • Adding a private connection to a routing instance